zmaryalaitooti/zmaryalaitooti/README.md

 # Hi 👋 I'm Zmaryalai Ali

-* 📱 I've been develop mobile apps in kotlin & Java primary focus on android for over 4 years
+* 📱 I’ve been developing mobile apps primarily for Android using Kotlin and Java for over 4 years.
-* 🧑‍💻 I'm the founder of Newsy app
+* 🚀 I also work with Spring Boot for backend development.
-* 🧠 I'm learning python for ML and Secure app
+* 🧠 I’m currently learning Python for Machine Learning and secure app development.

 ## 🌍 Connect With Me